alextakele/First-Project/README.md

-# First-Project
-This is the first repositry contain projects
+# This is our First Project